YingLIU2022/YingLIU2022.github.io/_pages/about.md

 My name is Ying LIU.
 I am currently a final-year Ph.D. candidate in the [School of Economics](https://economics.smu.edu.sg/), [Singapore Management University (SMU)](https://www.smu.edu.sg/).

 My research interests are in applied microeconomics, with a focus on the economics of the health and education.
-My current work examines how public policies and social environments shape outcomes for children.
+My current work examines how public policies and social environments shape shape economic opportunities and well-being.

 Here is my [CV](/files/cv.pdf).